How to use dopamine in your marketing campaigns

 There are eight major neurotransmitters, with dopamine being one of them.
 I will not mention them all here because their names probably only make you more confused.
 Dopamine carries the nickname ‘pleasure neurotransmitter’ and is involved in stuff that makes us feel good.
 A hit of cocaine, licking an ice-cream or hitting the jackpot are all reasons for dopamine to be released in the brain.
 More specific, goal achievement and motivation are related to this neurotransmitter.
 Mother nature created this pleasure molecule not completely without reason.

 Let me explain this by looking back at the time of our ancestors and cavemen.
 Their life was all about survival.
-No food equaled the possibility of starvation, so they probably spent most of their life hunting for a nice piece of meat.
+No food equalled the possibility of starvation, so they probably spent most of their life hunting for a nice piece of meat.
 What does dopamine have to do with this?
 It made them focused and motivated to complete their hunt and bring food back to their cave.
 When being hungry and seeing food, dopamine is released.
 It motivates you to get to the food.
-Without dopamine – and with a lack of motivation – chances of survival would drop to an all time low.
+Without dopamine – and with a lack of motivation – chances of survival would drop to an all-time low.
 We repeat behaviour that leads to dopamine release.
 That’s how we survived and how human behaviour is still shaped until today.

 Give them a dopamine rush